-I also invite you to check out an older discussion where Nissen Fundoplication Reversal has been discussed by other members:
+I would also invite you to check out an older discussion where Nissen Fundoplication Reversal has been discussed by other members:

 Have you spoken to your surgeon about reversing the procedure?
 What do they feel about any risk factors or complications?